jonasherfort/simple-modern-uv/README.md

-# clean-poetry-template
+# simple-modern-poetry

-This is a minimal, modern Python project template for new projects.
-It's surprisingly hard to find a good one so I'm sharing my own.
+`simple-modern-poetry` is a minimal, modern **Python project template** for new projects.
+It seemed surprisingly hard to find a good, simple, and modern one so I'm sharing what I came up with.

 It aims to be absolutely as simple as possible and ready to use: